focus-trap/focus-trap-react/README.md

 ## Browser Support

-IE9+
+Basically IE9+.
+See `.zuul.yml` for more details.

 Why?
 Because this module's core functionality comes from focus-trap, which uses [a couple of IE9+ functions](https://github.com/davidtheclark/tabbable#browser-support).

+Automated testing is done with [zuul](https://github.com/defunctzombie/zuul) and [Open Suace](https://saucelabs.com/opensauce/).

 ## Usage